 We're collecting questions and seeking and providing answers throughout the duration of this planning process.
 Visit our frequently asked questions (FAQs) page and discover even more about the planning process, building resiliency, and common questions about flooding and disaster damage.

 Results from our September survey can be viewed here.
 This was the first survey in the development of our resiliency plan.
 275 people responded and we hope even more will join in this citywide effort and lend their feedback and input as we move forward.
+Once responses from Survey #2 have been compiled, they will be shared here as well.

 Available Presentations and Downloads